clintlosee/personal-goals/README.md

 - [ ] New Post On Clint Losee Photography Blog
 - [ ] Continue Advanced React Course
 - [ ] Cotinue Node JS Course
-- [ ] Angular 2 MEAN Course Review new content
+- [ ] Angular 2 MEAN Course Continue New Seed Project
 - [ ] Look into switching to React or Angular for RCW (Why, how, benefits, cons)
 - [ ] Progress on Find-A-Lens website
 - [ ] Continue to convert portfolio to Angular 2